Project for Pride in Living: Resident Services

 - Develop one-to-one relationships with participants and residents and increase participation through outreach

 - Provide group and one-to-one technology based services at the CareerForce and PPL housing sites (i.e. community rooms and some home visits) to include employment, education, access to benefits and navigating online resources

 - Take detailed case notes and track participant and program goals and outcomes

 - Attend regular team meetings and collaborate with case managers to better serve residents’ diverse needs

 - Plan and facilitate trainings related to leadership development, computer literacy, and employment searching

-- Collaborate with the PPL Learning Center and community agencies to connect residents to job training programs
+- Collaborate with the PPL Career Center and community agencies to connect residents to job training programs

 - Recruit resident and community volunteers to work with PPL programs

 - Train and supervise community volunteers for on-site computer labs

 Monday – Friday primarily between the hours of 8:30-5pm, with occasional evening commitments.
 Members will flex their schedule to provide services two evenings per week.